 |Network/Netmask||This option has 2 required and 2 optional fields:|

-01. Route Destination: The next routing hop based on the destination IP address
+01. Route Destination: The next routing hop is based on the destination IP address

 02. Nexthop: Next hop is the next gateway interface to which packets should be forwarded.

 03. Administrative Distance (Optional): The value of the distance of the router (Selects the best path when there are two or more different routes to the same destination) Administrative distance defines the reliability of a routing

 04. Remarks (Optional): User’s input as a caption